Module 5: Preventing corruption in project procurement

 complaints from losing bidders

-the appointment of contractors who are not suitably qualified
+the appointment of contractors, consultants or suppliers who are not suitably qualified

-conflicts of interest in relation to project owner or bidder personnel
+conflicts of interest in relation to the personnel of the procuring organisation or bidder

 unknown or suspicious beneficial ownership of bidders